Force67/chatfusion/readme.md

 ## Monkeychat

+An AI chat frontend for power users.

-I wanted to have a frontend for chatting with LLMs that doesn't suck and has a uniform interface for both mobile and desktop and syncs chat history between devices without the need for a third party server.
+As someone who uses AI a lot, i wanted to have a frontend for chatting with LLMs that doesn't suck.
+For me that includes:
-So i made my own.
-It's a work in progress, but it's getting there.

-### Features
 - [x] Privacy first, no data is stored on any servers.
 - [x] Chat with multiple backends
 - [x] Select multiple models